aav331/Reverse-Proxy-Setup/README.md

 You should have [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive) installed and configured before continuing, otherwise refer to [00-Setup](https://github.com/terraform-google-modules/cloud-foundation-training/tree/master/00-Setup/README.md)

-## Internal TCP Load Balancer
+## API Calls from App Engine

 The folder named standard helps you create an Internal VM machine that is setup as a Reverse Proxy for making API calls from the Application deployed on App Engine using a Serverless VPC Connector and Cloud NAT.
 The folder named scalable helps you to create an Internal Load Balancer for making API calls from the Application deployed on App Engine using a Serverless VPC Connector and Cloud NAT at scale using Cloud Foundation Toolkit and Terraform resources.

 At the end of this, you'll have an Internal TCP Load Balancer with a single internal IP backed by the Managed Instance Group VM instances you've created.
-A Serverless VPC Connector that will allow your Application deployed on App Engine to communicate with the network and make API calls.
+A Serverless VPC Connector that will allow your Application deployed on App Engine to communicate with the network.
+A Cloud NAT Router that will enable the Compute VM's to make the API calls.

 ### What You'll Build